songjian/nodemcu-firmware/docs/nodemcu-lrm.md

 ## Basic Concepts

-The NodeNCU runtime offers a full implementation of the [LRM §2](https://www.lua.org/manual/5.3/manual.html#2) core concepts, with the following adjustments:
+The NodeMCU runtime offers a full implementation of the [LRM §2](https://www.lua.org/manual/5.3/manual.html#2) core concepts, with the following adjustments:

 ### Values and Types